virgo79/acf-audio-video-player/README.md

 ![ACF Audio/Video Field](https://github.com/ipsips/acf-audio-video/blob/master/acf-audio-video-screencast.gif)

-# Development and Test
-This field is still in development.
-Please, test it before using in any production website.
-If you find any issues, or need some updates/enanchements please feel fre to [report them here](https://github.com/virgo79/acf-audio-video-player/issues).
-I'll do my best to keep up to date everything.

 # Installation
 1. Copy the acf-audio-video-player folder into your wp-content/plugins folder
 2. Activate the Advanced Custom Fields: Audio/Video Player Field plugin via the plugins admin page